wccalvin/cpp-notes/docs/functions.md

 - Function argument is a value that is passed to the function.
 - Argument must be of the same data type as the parameter.

+### Multiple parameters

+- Functions can have more than one parameters.
+- Arguments in the function call must include the same number of parameters.
+- Corresponding arguments must be passed in the same order.

+### Default parameters

+- Default parameters make it possible to call a function without including all the arguments.

+- When defining a function with multiple parameters, all default parameters should follow any non-default parameters.